-- 21.1 The driver shall report to the proprietor or private hire operator any complaints made by passengers. - 21.2 In individual cases where complaints of bad driving or serious driving offences are upheld this authority may require An existing driver to take the test to prove they are fit and proper to hold such a licence.
-A serious driving offence may include persons who have accrued 9 points for totting up offences within a 12 month period.
+- 22.1 The driver shall report to the proprietor or private hire operator any complaints made by passengers. - 22.2 In individual cases where complaints of bad driving or serious driving offences are upheld this authority may require an existing driver to take the test to prove they are fit and proper to hold such a licence.
+A serious driving offence may include persons who have accrued 7 points for totting up offences.